 Salary and Benefits Information

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of food service managers was expected to increase by 5% from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of food service managers was expected to increase much faster than average from 2018 to 2028.
 While food service management opportunities in recreation and retail businesses may increase, overall job growth would be stunted by a projected decline in dining establishments.

 Experience working in the food service industry is an important factor in obtaining one of the limited positions available in catering management.
 In addition, employers often prefer applicants who have completed formal training in food and beverage management.
 Certificate and associate's degree programs are offered by community colleges and technical schools that prepare students for entry-level supervisory positions in catering and hospitality.
 Courses typically include food service operations, food preparation, catering management and hospitality purchasing.